-As part of the school district's records, the daily attendance of each student is recorded and maintained on file with the permanent records of the board secretary.
+As s part of the school district' 's records , the c daily attendance e of each student is r ecorded and maint ained on file with th e perm anent re ecords of the bo oard s secretary.

 It is the responsibility of the principals to ensure that such reports are filed with the board secretary, the custodian of school records.